What is the Number Coding scheme?

 As Pasig City is part of Metro Manila, it follows the MMDA's coding scheme of 7 AM to 10 AM and 5 PM to 8 PM with window hours from 10:01 AM to 4:59 PM.

 Rules in Pasay City

-If you're living in Pasay and your vehicle is coding, be reminded that this city has a number coding scheme from 7 a.m. to 8 p.m. with no window hours.
-However, this rule doesn’t apply to thoroughfares such as Domestic Road, Ninoy Aquino Avenue, MIA Road, Sales Road, parts of Airport Road, and parts of Buendia (Gil Puyat).
+If you're living in Pasay and your vehicle is coding, be reminded that this city has a number coding scheme from7 AM to 10 AM and from 5 PM to 8 PM coding period with a window period of 10 AM to 4 PM.
+However, this coding doesn’t apply to thoroughfares such as Domestic Road, Ninoy Aquino Avenue, MIA Road, Sales Road, parts of Airport Road, and parts of Buendia (Gil Puyat).

 Rules in Paranaque City